 Our College operates a successful Learning Support program from Prep - Year 10, that is staffed by trained Teachers, aides and occasional parent helpers.
 Our aim in Learning Support is to identify developmental issues as early as possible, and to work with children and their parents to address problem areas.
 The early identification of developmental needs is fundamental to implementing a successful strategy of support, for any Hillcrest student who needs it.

 Junior Learning Community

-The Early Intervention Program occurs during lower Early Years.
-As soon as concerns are identified, children are assessed and either put on an internal program or referred to an external professional.
+The Early Intervention Program occurs during the early years in our Junior Learning Community, and once concerns are identified, the student is assessed and offered either a Learning Support program at Hillcrest, or referred to an external professional.

 RWI Language Program

 The RWI Language Program is available for Years 1 - 3 students who require language support, with small group tutoring also available to Year 4 students.

 Standardised language and maths tests occur in Years 4 – 6, and are used to monitor students' learning development and comprehension over time.
 Students who are identified as having exceptionally high levels of understanding, may be included in our Gifted & Talented programs, while students with lower levels may be offered a relevant support program.

 Children with disabilities are assessed for inclusion on the EAP system, where the appropriate level of support can be given through the assistance of Teacher aides, providing the student with access to classroom learning and the opportunity to reach their academic potential.

 Senior Learning Community